Decelium/launchpad/CryptocurrencyFaucet/README.md

         }

         main();

-8. In the deploy script (i.e. `deploy.js`) you will need to put the API key you get from Infura, and the private key to your Ethereum wallet.
+    Replace `INFURA_API_KEY` with an Infura API key obtained from your Infura dashboard.
+Replace `YOUR_ETHEREUM_WALLET_PRIVATE_KEY` with your Ethereum wallet private key.
-9. Our deploy script example as written sets the name and symbol for our cryptocurrency to `DeceliumBucks` and `DecBUX`, but you are free to change them to something you prefer by editing the line `const contract = await myContract.deploy("DeceliumBucks","DecBUX");` in the function `main()`.
+2. Our deploy script example as written sets the name and symbol for our cryptocurrency to `DeceliumBucks` and `DecBUX`, but you are free to change them to something you prefer by editing the line `const contract = await myContract.deploy("DeceliumBucks","DecBUX");` in the function `main()`.
-10. Run the deploy script with `node deploy.js`.
-Copy the contract address which is printed out.
+3. Run the deploy script with `node deploy.js` in the project directory.
+If the deployment is successful, the first line output will be the contract address.
+Copy the contract address to the clipboard or to a temporary text file; it will be needed in subsequent steps.
-11. Import your currency to MetaMask by opening MetaMask, selecting "Import Tokens", and entering the contract address.
+4. Import your currency to MetaMask by opening MetaMask, selecting "Import Tokens", and entering the contract address.

-### Write the HTML file
+### Create the web interface

-2. Within the project directory created a directory called `static` and `cd` into it.
+1. Within the project directory created a directory called `static` and `cd` into it.
-3. Within `static`, create a file called `index.html`, with the following contents.
+2. Within `static`, create a file called `index.html`, with the following contents.
 Replace `YOUR_CONTRACT_ADDRESS` with the contract address that was printed out when you deployed the Faucet contract.
 The data structure following `const MintContractABI =` is the contents of the file `faucetContract_sol_Token.abi` that was created when you compiled the Faucet contract.
 You can of course edit the HTML file to change the symbol DecBUX to the symbol for your cryptocurrency.

         <!DOCTYPE html>
         <html lang="en">